Certificiate in Radiation Protection

 Throughout the Units the authors have set various activities to be carried out, and in some cases guidelines as to which should be attempted and returned to your tutor for assessment.

 Students must choose and submit five Assignments from a selection available.
 These Assignments will be published on Myplace in December.
 They are designed to set scenarios where RPA advice is required.
 The Assignments are not Unit-based.
-They require the student to source and apply radiation protection information from various Units.
-In this way the Assessor can gauge if the student has sufficient academic knowledge and can apply it as a competent RPA.
+There will be the opportunity to tackle a special assignment for those wishing to demonstrate the competencies required by an RWA.
+The assignments require the student to source and apply radiation protection information from various Units.
+In this way the Assessor can gauge if the student has sufficient academic knowledge and can apply it as a competent RPA/RWA.

 Practical Competencies & Portfolio Development